chris0517/DebateAI/Scrum_Meetings/Feb 26th.md

 ### Shangeeth:
 Yesterday: Began writing report for sprint 1
 Today: Working on implementing: As a student, I want to browse through a variety of debate topics available.
+Testing sign up page